In Le Sommeil

 (Sleep), Dali recreated the kind of large, soft head and virtually non-existent body that had featured so often in his paintings around 1929.
 In this case, however,

 the face is certainly not a self-portrait.
 Sleep and dreams are par excellence in the realm of the unconscious, and consequently of special interest to psychoanalysts and Surrealists.

 Crutches had always been a Dali trademark, hinting at the fragility of the supports which maintain 'reality', but here nothing seems inherently stable, and even the dog needs to be propped

 up!
 Everything in the picture except the head is bathed in a pale bluish light, completing the sense of alienation from the world of daylight and rationality.

-in which the public were invited to "touch their dreams".
-Dreams are, of course, the essence of much Freudian theory because of their access into the unconscious, a preoccupational theme for the Surrealists, including Dali.
+in which the public was invited to "touch their dreams".
+Dreams are, of course, the essence of much Freudian theory because of their access into the unconscious, a preoccupation theme